smudge/decks/railsconf-2022/slides.md

 ## RAILS_ENV={**development**, **production**, **test**}

 <!--
-Out of the box you get the big three: development, production, and test.
+So out of the box you get the big three: development, production, and test.
 -->

 ---